elhassane1230/mcp-rag/README.md

 ## Design notes
-- **Grounded by construction.** The offline generator only emits sentences taken verbatim from retrieved chunks, each with a citation — it cannot hallucinate.
+- **Grounded by construction.** The offline generator only emits sentences taken verbatim from retrieved chunks, each with a citation, it cannot hallucinate.
 - **Hybrid retrieval.** Reciprocal Rank Fusion of dense + sparse rankings needs no weight tuning and is robust across query types.
 - **Backend-agnostic.** Embeddings and generation are pluggable Protocols;